openlawlibrary/taf/docs/repo-creation-and-update-util.md

 - 365 in case of root
 - 90  in case of targets
-- 7 in case of shapshot
+- 7 in case of snapshot
 - 1 in case of timestamp and all other roles

 If the changes should be automatically committed, use the `commit` flag.